SoteriaInitiative/coredata/README.md

 the tool falls back to any related person marked as a beneficial owner.
 Each query reports both how many accounts lacked sufficient information to determine a UBO and how many listed more than one UBO.
 The ``multi-bank`` command reports UBOs that hold accounts at more than one bank.
+The ``labels`` command accepts ``--local`` and ``--global`` options to filter transactions by specific label values.
+The ``missing-ubos`` command lists any accounts missing UBO information along with the report filenames in which they appear.
 <details>
     <summary>💡Hint how to interpret the data:</summary>